 These monies are made available annually from a fund set up by the Dean and Gay Welch.
 The Foundation is greatly appreciative of any and all donations that we receive to support our local school district, its families, staff, and students.

 EPSF Presents Grant to Robin Wilson, EHS Science Teacher

-Bioluminescence is a natural phenomenon where a living organism emits light through a chemical reaction in their body.
+Bioluminescence is a natural phenomenon where a living organism emits light through a chemical reaction in its body.
 Bioluminescence is common in marine organisms and insects, such as the firefly, but can also occur with bacteria and fungi.
-Humans have also genetically modified non-bioluminescent organisms to bioluminescent, such as sheep and rabbits.This type of innovation and reaching beyond the routine curriculum is encouraged by the EPSF through this granting process as well as filling gaps where usual funding processes just won't cover the costs.Shown in this picture is Justin Walker, EPSF Board Member; Rick Johnston, EPSF President; Robin Wilson, EHS Science Teacher; Cory Daniels, EPSF Vice-President; and Sue Beitia, EPSF Secretary.
+Humans have also genetically modified non-bioluminescent organisms into bioluminescent, such as sheep and rabbits.This type of innovation and reaching beyond the routine curriculum is encouraged by the EPSF through this granting process as well as filling gaps where usual funding processes just won't cover the costs.Shown in this picture from the left: Justin Walker, EPSF Board Member; Rick Johnston, EPSF President; Robin Wilson, EHS Science Teacher; Cory Daniels, EPSF Vice-President; and Sue Beitia, EPSF Secretary.